ibm-cloud-docs/secrets-manager/secret-rotate.md

 You can rotate your secrets manually or automatically by using {{site.data.keyword.secrets-manager_full}}.
 {: shortdesc}

 When you rotate a secret in {{site.data.keyword.secrets-manager_short}}, you create a new version of its value.
 By rotating your secret at regular intervals, you limit its lifespan and protect against inadvertent exposure of your sensitive data.
-Rotation is supported in Secrets Manager for the following secret types:
+Rotation is supported for the following secret types:

 - Arbitrary secrets (`arbitrary`)
 - TLS certificates (`imported_cert`, `public_cert`)